artstorm/wp-humans-txt/readme.txt

 * Provides an editor within WordPress admin to edit the humans.txt 'file'.
 * Outputs the file as plain text, with utf-8 encoding.
 * The editor allows the usage of the tab key for convenient editing.
+* Uses WordPress' system for on screen help documentation.

 = Related Links =